By Munsif Vengattil and Aditya Kalra

 * Google should refrain from entering into agreements guaranteeing exclusivity of search services on smart devices.

-* Google shouldn’t restrict smartphone users from removing pre-installed things like Google Maps, Gmail, Youtube, etc. They currently cannot be removed from Android phones that come pre-installed.
+* Google shouldn’t restrict smartphone users from removing pre-installed things like Google Maps, Gmail, Youtube, etc. They currently come pre-installed and cannot be removed from Android phones.

 * Google should allow users to choose which search engine to choose for all related services when first setting up the phone.